Battle of Derna (2018–2019): Battle

 On 7 May 2018, Field Marshall Khalifa Haftar declared that the peace efforts in Derna had reached a dead end, announcing a "Zero Hour" for the "liberation of Derna".
 In a speech delivered at a military parade in Benghazi, Haftar declared that his army was targeting enemy hideouts.
 Subsequently, the LNA entered Derna and clashed in the Al-Fatayeh district, losing 7 fighters and several military vehicles.
-The military warned local residents of the need to observe security measures, and in particular, called on the civilian population not to approach the militants positions in the city.
+The military warned local residents of the need to observe security measures, and in particular, called on the civilian population not to approach the militants' positions in the city.
 The next day, Mansour Al-Hasadi, a member of the High Council of State, called for international protection of civilians in the city of Derna, pointing towards the large number of families who had to flee their homes in the district of Fatayeh in search of another safe place in the city.
 The same day, the LNA captured east of Derna, as well as some major high ground.

 On 9 May, the High Council of State renewed its call to end the Battle of Derna, calling for the Presidential Council, the parliament and the United Nations Support Mission in Libya to intervene.

-On 11 May, The Leader of the Shura Council, Ateyah Al-Shaari, Dissolved the Shura Council of Mujihadeen in Derna and replaced it with the Derna Protection Force.
+On 11 May, the Leader of the Shura Council, Ateyah Al-Shaari, dissolved the Shura Council of Mujihadeen in Derna and replaced it with the Derna Protection Force.

 On 15 May, Human Rights Watch reported that civilians were endangered by the attack on Derna.

-On 16 May, The Derna Protection Force claimed to repel LNA assaults on the Fatayeh and Dahr Homer fronts, south of the city, And claimed to have seized six military vehicles in addition to arms and ammunition.
+On 16 May, the Derna Protection Force claimed to repel LNA assaults on the Fatayeh and Dahr Homer fronts, south of the city, and claimed to have seized six military vehicles in addition to arms and ammunition.

 On 18 May, the LNA was working on dismantling the external defense lines of the terrorists inside the city – putting heavy pressure on the militants, who did not have a choice but to leave their hideouts and become an easy target for the army.

 On 22 May, The LNA announcer that Brigadier Abdul Hamid Werrfali, Commander of the 36th Brigade, had died in clashes southwest of Derna.
-The next day, Haftar announced that the LNA will intensify its offensive on the far eastern port city of Derna until it has full control of the area.
+The next day, Haftar announced that the LNA will intensify its offensive on the far eastern port city of Derna until it gained full control of the area.